kshannon-ucsd/dsc100/pages/assignments.md

 1. **Code (.json)**: Submit in to Gradescope.
 We will provide you with a `.json` file for each assignment.
 2. **Multiple Choice**: Assignments may have a multiple-choice section, completed on Gradescope.
 3. **Free Response (.pdf)**: Submit a `.pdf` file of your written response to Gradescope for manual grading.
-4. **Team Collaboration**: Indicates if collaboration with fellow students is permitted for the assignment.
+4. **Team Collaboration**: Indicates if collaboration with a fellow student (teams of 2 only) is permitted for the assignment.

 ### Formatting Scripts for Autograding